wowica/xogmios/README.md

 ## Test

 Run `mix test`.
-Tests do not rely on a running OGMIOS instance.
+Tests do NOT rely on a running Ogmios instance.